 CrownBet offers markets on a broad selection of sports and the depth of markets per event has improved substantially over the last few years.
 Typical numbers of markets to expect are: Tennis (ATP/WTA): 9, Baseball (MLB, Japan): 35, AFL: 80+, NRL: 70+, NFL: 40+.

-While the selection isn’t as broad or as deep as what you get with gaming giants such as bet365, the offerings are certainly enough to warrant using CrownBet as a stand-alone membership.
+The offerings are certainly enough to warrant using CrownBet as a stand-alone membership.

 Thoroughbred racing is available for venues in Australia, New Zealand, South Africa, France, Hong Kong and the UK.
 Harness and greyhound betting is available for tracks across Australia and New Zealand.